whythawk/full-stack-fastapi-postgresql/{{cookiecutter.project_slug}}/frontend/content/about.md

 Accelerate your next web development project with this FastAPI/Nuxt.js base project generator.

-This project is a comprehensively updated fork of [Sebastián Ramírez's](https://github.com/tiangolo) [Full Stack FastAPI and PostgreSQL Base Project Generator](https://github.com/tiangolo/full-stack-fastapi-postgresql).
-FastAPI is updated to version 0.88 (November 2022), SQLAlchemy to version 1.4.45 (December 2022), and the frontend to Nuxt 3 (November 2022).
+This project is a fork of [Sebastián Ramírez's](https://github.com/tiangolo) [Full Stack FastAPI and PostgreSQL Base Project Generator](https://github.com/tiangolo/full-stack-fastapi-postgresql).
+FastAPI is updated to version 0.109 (April 2024), SQLAlchemy to version 2.0.29 (March 2024), and the frontend to Nuxt 3.11 (April 2024).

 ---